Carbohydrate Foods and Health

 Grab a few to eat ASAP, a few more for later, and some for the pantry.
 With nature’s sweet disease-fighters in the basket, take another deep breath and smile!
 Now complete your foraging mission.
 Staying clear of the trigger areas–the sweet-fat, highly processed packaged and expensive junkola with long lists of ingredients–is not easy, but you’ve made a great start.

 So, what’s wrong with a little liver fat?
-When fatty, the liver begins to fail at its job—“500+ vital functions” according to Johns Hopkins Medical.
+When fatty, the liver begins to fail at its job — “over “500 vital functions” according to Johns Hopkins Medical.
 For example, it can’t properly filter out toxins or excessive hormones (such as estrogen) and it processes less glucose.
-While every cell of the body can burn glucose, your liver is actually responsible for converting about one-quarter of all your glucose intake (and 100% of the fructose).
-So, your pancreas must secrete progressively more insulin to manage and convert the glucose still in circulation.
+While every cell of the body can burn glucose, your liver is actually responsible for converting about one-quarter of all your glucose intake and 100% of the fructose.
+The problems of insulin resistance and the inability to control blood sugar are closely associated with liver fat.

 [i] Metabolical—pg.
 153